cspablocortez/Robot/README.md

 `parcels`: an array of objects representing the parcels.

 The `move` method simulates the movement of the robot delivering parcels.
 It takes one parameter: `destination` and its current location is `this.place`.
 It checks whether there's a valid road connection between its location and the destination.
 If there is not, it returns its current state.
 If there is a valid connection, on the other hand, it creates a new array of parcels using the `map()` function.
 For each parcel `p` in the current state's array, it checks whether the parcel's place (current location) matches the robot's place (current location).
 If they do match, it creates a new parcel object with the same address as the orginal parcel but with the place set to the destination.
 If they don't match, it returns the parcel as it is.

+After mapping the parcels, it filters the parcels to remove those that already reached their destination.
+It checks whether the `place` property is not equal to the `address` property for each parcel and filters out those that match.
+This ensures that only the parcels that still need to be delivered in the array.

+At the end, the class returns a new `VillageState` instance with the `destination` as the new `place` and the updates `parcels` array.